mikebrady/shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 This gives the service the name "Joe's Stereo" and specifies that audio device `hw:0` be used.

 For best results with the `alsa` backend — including getting true mute and instant response to volume control and pause commands — you should access the hardware volume controls.
-Use `amixer` or `alsamixer` or similar to discover the name of the mixer control to be used as the `mixer_control_name`.
+Use [`dacquery`](https://github.com/mikebrady/dacquery)`amixer` or `alsamixer` or similar to discover the name of the mixer control to be used as the `mixer_control_name`.

 Here is an example for for a Raspberry Pi using its internal soundcard — device hw:0 — that drives the headphone jack:
 ```